Azza24/rubiksbot/README.md

 The sequence to solve this set is: switch with position 2 then 1 then 3, 4 and finally 3.

 ## Development Progress
-Currently writing the sorting/input code.
-Was able to sort the edges but parity became a problem.
-Also changed the input method to look at faces instead of pieces.
+Currently writing the solving code for the corners.
+Program can now correctly solve edges including parity.